 An F-15A Eagle aircraft lands at Whenuapai air base during a joint exercise between Australia, New Zealand and the United States in 1984.
-The ANZUS alliance between the three countries was a defensive pact in which each agreed to come to the aid of the others if they were attacked in the Pacific.
-After Japan's attacks on British Commonwealth territories in Asia and the Pacific during the Second World War, New Zealand actively sought an agreement of this kind with the US.
-A push towards non-alignment from the late 1960s onwards, combined with the growing anti-nuclear movement, resulted in a breakdown of the alliance in 1986.
+The 1951 ANZUS alliance between the three countries was a defensive pact in which each agreed to come to the aid of the others if they were attacked in the Pacific.
+After Japan's attacks on British Commonwealth territories in Asia and the Pacific during the Second World War, New Zealand had actively sought an agreement of this kind with the US.
+A push towards non-alignment from the late 1960s, combined with the growing anti-nuclear movement, resulted in the breakdown of the alliance in 1986.
+The dispute between New Zealand and the United States formally ended in 2010.

 Te whakamahi i tēnei tūemi